-Aditi has been invited to speak on multiple occasions at the Bibliothèque nationale de France (BnF) in Paris, where she also contributed to the official launch of a unique digital resource, ‘Shared Heritage: France-South Asia’, with two articles: one on Gentil’s journey in India and another one on 19th-century French artist Gustave Moreau‘s use of Indian motifs in his artworks.
+Aditi has been invited to speak on multiple occasions at the Bibliothèque nationale de France (BnF) in Paris, where she also contributed to the official launch of a unique digital resource, ‘Shared Heritage: France-South Asia’, with two articles: one on Gentil’s journey in India and another one on 19th-century French artist Gustave Moreau's use of Indian motifs.
 More recently, she delivered a public lecture on Gentil's art collection for the series "Trésors de Richelieu" jointly organised by the BnF, INHA (Institut national de l'histoire d'art), and l'École nationale des chartes.

 Publication